Steve Bechler: Baseball career

 Bechler attended South Medford High School in Medford, Oregon.
 He graduated in 1998.
 Playing for the school's baseball team, he was named to the All-Oregon third team in his senior year.

 Heading into the 1998 Major League Baseball draft, Baseball America rated Bechler the best high school prospect from the state of Oregon.
 The Baltimore Orioles selected him in the third round draft.
 Bechler signed with the Orioles, receiving a $257,000 signing bonus.
 He made his professional debut in Minor League Baseball with the Gulf Coast Orioles of the Rookie-level Gulf Coast League that year.
-He pitched for the Delmarva Shorebirds of the Class A South Atlantic League in 1999, and for the Frederick Keys of the Class A-Advanced Carolina League in 2000.
+He pitched for the Delmarva Shorebirds of the Single-A South Atlantic League in 1999, and for the Frederick Keys of the High-A Carolina League in 2000.
 In 2001, he pitched for Frederick, and was named a Carolina League All-Star.
-He did not appear in the All-Star Game, as he was promoted to the Rochester Red Wings of the Class AAA International League.
-After struggling in two outings for Rochester, he was demoted to the Bowie Baysox of the Class AA Eastern League, where he remained for the rest of the season.
+He did not appear in the All-Star Game, as he was promoted to the Rochester Red Wings of the Triple-A International League.
+After struggling in two outings for Rochester, he was demoted to the Bowie Baysox of the Double-A Eastern League, where he remained for the rest of the season.
 After the 2001 season, the Orioles assigned Bechler to the Maryvale Saguaros of the Arizona Fall League.
 The Orioles added Bechler to their 40-man roster to protect him from being eligible in the Rule 5 draft.

 In 2002, Bechler pitched for Bowie and Rochester.
 He had a 2–1 win–loss record with a 3.42 earned run average (ERA) with Bowie and 6–11 record and a 4.09 ERA with Rochester.
 At the end of the minor league season, the Orioles promoted Bechler to the major leagues.
 He appeared in three games for the Orioles, pitching 4 2/3 innings, in which he allowed six hits, four walks, three home runs, and recorded three strikeouts.
 He suffered a strained hamstring in his final appearance.